BlueMap-Minecraft/BlueMapWiki/wiki/customization/ResourcePacks.md

 use high resolution textures or fancy block-models.

 > **Important:**<br>
 > If you change your resource-pack setup you need to delete your previous renders!
-Delete the complete `web/data`
+> Purge your maps with `/bluemap purge <map>`.
-> folder!
-Otherwise, you will get broken models with really weird textures.
+> Otherwise, you will get broken models with really weird textures.
 {: .info .important }

 To install a resource-pack you just need to put the resource-pack folder or zip in the folder `resourcepacks` next to